palmerr23/reflowOvenController/README.md

 Screenshots and usage information
 ========

+Image | Information
+------------ | -------------
 ![CycleWithOverflow] | *Display after a cylcle has been completed.
 The blue line is the setpoint, the red line the actual temperature measured by the thermocouple.
 Note that the graph wraps around automatically.
 'Sp' is the current setpoint calculated by the PID loop.
 In the lower line there are: Current heater and fan outputs, both in percent, and the current temperature rise or drop rate in °C per second.
 The graph will draw orientation lines every 50°C up to the peak temperature set in the selected profile.*
------------- | -------------
 ![MenuDefault] | *The main menu can be navigated by rotating the encoder (sic!).
 Clicking enters the menu item, or navigates to the submenu.
 Doubleclick moves up or back or exits the menu item.*
 ![FanSpeedEdit] | *To edit a setting, click once to enter edit mode (red cursor), then rotate to change the value, click again to save.
 Doubleclick will exit without saving.*
 ![MenuEditProfile] | -